CovertLab/wcEcoli/docs/misc/add_new_gene.md

 ---
 <b>Variants </b><br>

-* New Gene Expression
-  * `models/ecoli/variants/new_gene_expression.py` - index specifies the factor to multiply the expression level of all new genes by
-    * 0: no new gene expression
-    * 1: factor = 10^0 = 1
-    * x > 1: factor = 10^(x-1)
+# TODO: add media condition info

-* New Gene Expression and Translation Effieciency
+* New Gene (Expression, Translation Efficiency, and Induction/Knockout)
+  * `models/ecoli/variants/new_gene.py`
-  * `models/ecoli/variants/new_gene_expression_and_translation_efficiency.py` - index specifies both the
-    factor to multiply the expression level of all new genes by and the value to use for translation efficiency for all new genes.
-Provide a list of the new gene
-    expression factors and the translation efficiency values, and all pairs from those lists will be run.
+  * Variant index specifies both the factor to multiply the expression level of all new genes by and the value to use for translation efficiency for all new genes.
+User must provide a list of the new gene expression factors and the translation efficiency values, and all pairs from those lists will be run.
 The mapping between variant indices and